ashleycoxley/haikur/README.md

 Running HAIKUr requires Python 2.7, a Google account registered with Google Developer Console, and the Google Cloud SDK.
 Here are the steps:

-+ Sign up at [Google Developer Console](https://console.developers.google.com/) and create a project + Download[Google Cloud SDK](https://cloud.google.com/sdk/docs/) and take the step to set up command line tools as outlined in the instructions
++ Sign up at [Google Developer Console](https://console.developers.google.com/) and create a project
++ Download [Google Cloud SDK](https://cloud.google.com/sdk/docs/) and take the step to set up command line tools as outlined in the instructions
 + Install Jinja2, which is available through pip using ```pip install jinja2```.

 ### Starting the local development server